jtmacoco/gpt2-engine-cpp/README.md

 # gpt2-engine-cpp
-> Custom GPT2 inference engine built from scratch in C++ and CUDA
+> Custom GPT2 inference engine built from scratch in C++ and CUDA r

 # Overview
 Project is meant to be a high performance implementation of